BTW-Community/Achievements-Core-Addon/README.md

   - CONVERTED_BLOCK  (converting a block, i.e. creating a work stump)
   - DEATH  (getting killed)
   - TRADED  (trading with a villager)
+  - CURED (curing a zombie villager)
+  - CONSUMED (eating/drinking an item)
 </details>

 If you would like to see more events, please create an Issue on GitHub or feel free to contribute one yourself.